daangn/urlpack/packages/msgpack/README.md

 It is suitable for use as a callback for webpage that doesn't run the codec at high frequency, etc.

-If you are dealing with large data or want very high-performance, We recommend using the [official JS implementation].
+If you are dealing with large data or want very high-performance, We recommend using the [official JS implementation](https://github.com/msgpack/msgpack-javascript).
 Other implementations may better on the Node.js environment.

 ## Benchmark